waseemh/waseemh.github.io/_posts/2014-07-30-event-handling-selenium-webdriver.md

 The events mechanism in WebDriver is composed of two major objects:

-    EventFiringWebDriver - A wrapper of the normal WebDriver API but adds the support of event triggering.
+- EventFiringWebDriver: A wrapper of the normal WebDriver API but adds the support of event triggering.
-    WebDriverEventListener - An interface with pre-defined events that EventFiringWebDriver instance will trigger.
+- WebDriverEventListener: An interface with pre-defined events that EventFiringWebDriver instance will trigger.

 ![Diagram of objects relation](/images/eventdriver.png)